 - Low heat output: A high-quality cannabis grinder is designed to generate minimal heat through a slow and steady grind speed.
 More aggressive, high-friction grinders produce more heat, which can damage trichomes and decrease the potency of your product.
 Low heat allows for greater trichome retention, which helps maintain optimal cannabinoid and terpene levels.
 Lower heat is a direct result of a lower-speed motor.
 While a faster motor speed may save time, it ultimately reduces the quality of your product.

 High-quality extraction is dependent on a high-quality grind.
-Knowing how to grind cannabis for efficient extraction offers a better understanding of how imperative it is to invest in a high-quality grinder.
+Knowing how to grind cannabis for efficient extraction offers a better understanding of how imperative it is to invest in a commercial grinder.

 When it comes to grinding flowers for different cannabis extraction methods, size does matter.

-Consistently achieving a uniform size best suited for your preferred type of extraction, whether ethanol, hydrocarbon, or CO2, makes all the difference between a high-quality oil and a sub-par product.
+Consistently achieving a uniform size best suited for your preferred type of extraction, whether ethanol, hydrocarbon, CO2, or solventless, makes all the difference between a potent, pure oil and a subpar product.